DTJ creates films with communities in conflict for communities in conflict to overcome divisions and find solutions to war.

 Since 2008, the Lord’s Resistance Army has led a campaign of terror in northeastern Democratic Republic of Congo, South Sudan and Central African Republic.
-Thousands of children have been abducted and gone missing.
-Hundreds of children have escaped – but when they return home they often face stigma and even rejection and deal with ongoing trauma.
+Thousands of children have been abducted or gone missing.
+Hundreds of children have escaped, but when they return home they often face stigma and even rejection and deal with on going trauma.

 DTJ research revealed that communities wanted to understand how to help these children themselves and asked for tools to ensure their own communities understood that welcoming these children home was a way to actively create peace.

-An 8-session family-based, resilience-focused psychosocial intervention designed to reduce symptoms of trauma, psychological distress and stigma.
+The workshop is an 8-session family-based, resilience-focused, psychosocial intervention designed to reduce symptoms of trauma, psychological distress and stigma.

 How it helps children

 What does this all mean?
-Children say they feel sad less often, are no longer having suicidal thoughts, say other children are playing with them for the first time, that they finally feel accepted.
+Children say they feel sad less often, are no longer having suicidal thoughts, that other children are playing with them for the first time and that they finally feel accepted.

 Over 3,000 people have gone through the workshop in over 12 communities in LRA-affected northeastern Democratic Republic of Congo.
 We have seen amazing results.